-Welcome back to another week of the Love to Learn Linky and thanks for joining us!
-This week we are featuring a multimedia art project that is perfect for Thanksgiving or Fall.
-It can be proudly displayed on the mantel, or used as a backdrop for a seasonal meal!
+This week I’m sharing a really fun turkey handprint art project that is perfect for Thanksgiving or Fall.
+It’s open-ended with lots of room for creativity, and guaranteed to produce adorable results!
+It can be proudly displayed on the mantel, or used as a backdrop for a seasonal meal.

 You Will Need: